 Table 2 presents the results from the first stage regression using an indicator variable for birth in January as instrument for SSA.
 The table shows the first stage results estimated both with and without background variables.
 Note that the coefficient estimate associated with the instrument does not change with the inclusion of other control variables.
-All specifications include cohort fixed effects (indicator variables for being born Dec 1986-

-Jan 1987, Dec 1987-Jan 1988 etc.) and the distance in days to the cutoff linearly.
-Being born in January rather than December increases the likelihood of child school start at age 7.6 instead of at 6.6 years with 20 percentage points.
-The associated F-statistic for the version that conditions on observable characteristics is almost 2,400 and thus well above the standard Staiger and Stock (1997) rule-of-thumb of 10.25
+All specifications include cohort fixed effects (indicator variables for being born December 1986-January 1987, December 1987-January 1988, etc.) and the distance in days to the cutoff linearly.
+Being born in January rather than December increases the likelihood of child school start at age 7.6 instead of at 6.6 years by 20 percentage points.
+The associated F-statistic for the version that conditions on observable characteristics is almost 2,400 and thus well above the standard Staiger and Stock (1997) rule-of-thumb of 10.24